-In addition to the uMhlathuze River, water supply to the Richards Bay area is reliant on the coastal freshwater lakes of Mzingazi, Nhlabane, Nsezi, Cubhu and Mangeza and the coastal primary aquifers (Kelbe and Germishuyse 2001: 45).
+In addition to the uMhlathuze River, water supply to the Richards Bay area is reliant on the coastal freshwater lakes of Mzingazi, Nhlabane, Nsezi, Cubhu and Mangeza, as well as the coastal primary aquifers (Kelbe and Germishuyse 2001: 45).

-Umgeni Water (UW) has recently signed a Bulk Supply Agreement (BSA) with King Cetshwayo District Municipality (KCDM) to take over the role of providing water services within the KCDM area.
-As part of the BSA, UW will initially operate and maintain all schemes including small and rudimentary schemes with the view to eventually replacing them with more efficient bulk schemes during the life of the contract to reduce operating costs, while increasing reliability and assurance of supply.
+Umgeni Water (UW) has recently (2020) signed a Bulk Supply Agreement (BSA) with KCDM to take over the role of providing water services within the KCDM area.
+As part of the BSA, UW will initially operate and maintain all schemes including small and rudimentary schemes with the view of eventually replacing them with more efficient bulk schemes during the life of the contract to reduce operating costs, while increasing the reliability and assurance of supply.
 The agreement does not include the City of uMhlathuze at it is a WSA on its own.